Fox News defamation trial will begin Tuesday, judge says, without explaining one-day delay - KTVZ

 By Marshall Cohen

-Delaware Superior Court Judge Eric Davis said Monday that the delay in the Fox-Dominion defamation trial “is not unusual” and told the parties that he expects them back on Tuesday to finish jury selection.
+Delaware Superior Court Judge Eric Davis said Monday that the delay in the Fox-Dominion defamation trial “is not unusual” and told the parties that he expects them back on Tuesday to finish jury selection and start the trial.

-“I made the decision to delay the start of the trial until tomorrow,” Davis said, later adding that “it’s a six-week trial.
+“I made the decision to delay the start of the trial until tomorrow,” Davis said in court, later adding that “it’s a six-week trial.
 Things happen… this is not unusual… This does not seem unusual to me.”

-The Monday morning hearing in Delaware Superior Court was four minutes long, and there was no mention of potential settlement talks.
+The Monday morning hearing in was only about four minutes long, and there was no mention of potential settlement talks.

 What to know about the high-stakes trial